-The Title IX Coordinator will communicate the decision to the Complainant in a prompt and sensitive manner.
-The Complainant will be advised that the University's ability to investigate and/or respond to a reported incident while also honoring their request may be severely limited.
-The University may nevertheless take other appropriate steps designed to eliminate the reported conduct, prevent its recurrence, and remedy its effects on the Complainant and the University community.
-Those steps may include offering appropriate remedial measures to the Complainant, providing targeted training or prevention programs, and/or providing or imposing other remedies tailored to the circumstances.
-The Complainant will be advised of any additional steps, and will also be informed of their right to request that the University pursue formal or informal resolution processes at a later date.
+Where the Review Panel recommends and the Title IX Coordinator agrees, that an informal or formal process not be initiated, either after a Complainant's request or if Complainant is nonresponsive, the University may nevertheless take other appropriate steps to eliminate the reported misconduct, prevent its recurrence, and remedy its effects on the Complainant and the University community.
+Those steps may include offering appropriate remedial measures to the Complainant, providing targeted training and prevention programs, and/or providing or imposing other remedies.
+The Complainant may at any time change their mind and decide they may wish to pursue informal or formal resolution.
+The Title IX Coordinator also may request that a report be re-opened and pursued if any new or additional information becomes available.